D-MK/otto-ai/README.md

 2. **Test locally**: Use debug mode to see intent classification
 3. **Iterate**: Adjust trigger phrases and parameters based on user feedback
 4. **Share scripts**: Export scripts as JSON to share with others or backup your collection

+For detailed development guidelines, see the [Testing Guide](docs/development/testing.md) and [Architecture Overview](docs/architecture/architecture.md).

 ## Tech Stack